go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 This is equivalent to sending all logs to the console, with default go log being sent to the console log too.

+## Releasing-and-Reopening, Pausing and Resuming logging

+If you are running on Unix you may wish to release-and-reopen logs in order to use `logrotate` or other tools.
+It is possible force gitea to release and reopen it's logging files and connections by sending `SIGUSR1` to the running process, or running `gitea manager logging release-and-reopen`.

+Alternatively, you may wish to pause and resume logging - this can be accomplished through the use of the `gitea manager logging pause` and `gitea manager logging resume` commands.
+Please note that whilst logging is paused log events below INFO level will not be stored and only a limited number of events will be stored.
+Logging may block, albeit temporarily, slowing gitea considerably whilst paused - therefore it is recommended that pausing only done for a very short period of time.

+## Adding and removing logging whilst Gitea is running

+It is possible to add and remove logging whilst Gitea is running using the `gitea manager logging add` and `remove` subcommands.
+This functionality can only adjust running log systems and cannot be used to start the access, macaron or router loggers if they were not already initialised.
+If you wish to start these systems you are advised to adjust the app.ini and (gracefully) restart the Gitea service.

+The main intention of these commands is to easily add a temporary logger to investigate problems on running systems where a restart may cause the issue to disappear.

 ## Log colorization

 Logs to the console will be colorized by default when not running on